Tyler State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

-Three main habitats dominate Tyler State Park, forests, fields and wetlands.
-The mixed hardwood forests are composed of oaks, maples and walnuts and are great habitat for forest birds like warblers, tanagers, thrushes and vireos.
+Three main habitats dominate Tyler State Park: forests, fields, and wetlands.
+The mixed hardwood forests are composed of oak, elm, maple, beech, ash, and walnut.
+They are great habitat for forest birds like warblers, tanagers, thrushes, and vireos.
+Native dogwood, spicebush, witch hazel, and viburnum make for a colorful understory.

-Besides the many mowed fields and agricultural fields, the park recently planted fields with native, warm-season grasses.
-These grasses provide habitat for many animals and hopefully will encourage the return of field birds like bobolink, grasshopper sparrow and meadowlark.
+Besides the many mowed and agricultural fields, the park manages fields planted with native, warm-season grasses.
+These grasses provide habitat for many animals, including field birds like red-wing blackbirds, bobolinks, grasshopper sparrows, and meadowlarks.

 Several fields were planted with native grasses in 1999.
 These fields will provide habitat for a variety of wildlife.